Friday, June 27, 2025

 Our hotel for the evening was the Anchorage Inn and Marina along Silver Lake.
 It was fine, although I'm not sure they would have enough parking if you come in-season.
 We went to Howard's Pub for dinner, which is one of our favorite places to visit on Ocracoke.

-After dinner we went out to the beach to watch the sunset again.
+After dinner we drove out on the beach to watch the sunset again.
 One of the local fishermen was kind enough to show us his catch and talk about their fishing adventure.
 A beautiful day other than the wind.

 Ocracoke to Waves